10 Movies That Make the Best Use of Silence

 6. Uzak (2002)

-Nuri Bilge Ceylan, much like Andrei Tarkovsky, is a filmmaker driven purely by cinematic vocabulary and a deep fascination for reflecting human feelings with the seasons of nature.
+Nuri Bilge Ceylan, much like Andrei Tarkovsky, is a filmmaker-driven purely by cinematic vocabulary and a deep fascination for reflecting human feelings about the seasons of nature.
 His 2002 drama, ‘Uzak’, tells the story of a young factor worker, Yusuf, who loses his job and has come to Istanbul to stay with his distant cousin, Mahmut.
 The two do not get along well as Yusuf is an illiterate, uneducated and simple minded man with naive outlook on life and society while Mahmut is a wealthy, intellectual photographer who seems to be a devout admirer of art and philosophy.
 With little to no focus on any kind of plot and refraining from cliched storytelling approach, Ceylan dramatizes the ocean of emotional vacuum deluging their existence using long takes and his signature style backward shots that let the viewers speculate on the characters’ inner thoughts and emotions.

 5. Blowup (1966)